aong-zendesk/itsm-bootstrapper/README.md

 6. Add at least 1 agent to the T2 Support group.

+7. Click on the Approvals Configuration app on the main navigation bar on the left in Zendesk and fill in the email addresses for each service request type and task type so that the approvals and task will be assigned.

+# **Additional Info PLEASE READ**

 Users created for the demo:

 - John Tan ECAB (ECAB Member)